-Croatia: MOL is ready to sell its shares in INA22.
-October 2018. / SEE Energy News
+Croatia: MOL is ready to sell its shares in INA, SEE Energy News

 CEO of Hungarian oil and gas company MOL Zsolt Hernadi said that the company is ready to sell its shares in the Croatian national oil company INA if that is what the Croatian Government wishes.